cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 to be a daunting task, but the internationalization and localization features in CakePHP make it much easier.

-First, it’s important to understand some terminology.
+First, it's important to understand some terminology.
 *Internationalization* refers to the ability of an application to be localized.
 The term *localization* refers to the adaptation of an application to meet specific language (or culture) requirements